-Recommendation: Staff recommends that the Board of Directors: (1) award a contract to FBD Vanguard Construction, Inc., the lowest responsive and responsible bidder for the LAVTA Bus Shelter Demolition and Movement Project #2017-17, for a total contract award of \$416,174.00; (2) authorize the Executive Director to sign the contract and issue
+Recommendation: Staff recommends that the Finance and Administration Committee recommend the Board: (1) award a contract to FBD Vanguard Construction, Inc., the lowest responsive and responsible bidder for the LAVTA Bus Shelter Demolition and Movement Project #2017-17, for a total contract award of \$416,174.00; (2) authorize the Executive Director to sign the contract and issue an NTP to FBD Vanguard Construction, Inc.; and (3) approve a 10% project contingency of \$41,617.40 to be used at the discretion of the Executive Director.

-D. Pleasanton Bus Rapid Transit Corridor Enhancement Project On-Call Task Order for Project Design and Engineering
+9. Pleasanton Bus Rapid Transit Corridor Enhancement Project On-Call Task Order for Project Design and Engineering

-Recommendation: Staff recommends the Board of Directors approve Resolution 35-2017 to execute a task order contract with LAVTA's on-call contractor Kimley Horn and Associates, Inc., for a not-to-exceed amount of \$175,000 with a contingency amount of \$17,500 (10%) to be utilized at the discretion of the Executive Director.
+Recommendation: Recommend the Board of Directors approve Resolution 35-2017 to execute a task order contract with LAVTA's on-call contractor Kimley Horn and Associates, Inc., for a not-to-exceed amount of \$175,000 with a contingency amount of \$17,500 (10%) to be utilized at the discretion of the Executive Director.